defenseunicorns/uds-package-gitlab/docs/networking.md

   port: 6379
 ```

-Configure gitlab all external services and a non-default gitlab runner:
+Configure GitLab for all external services and a non-default GitLab runner:

 ```yaml
 # charts/config/values.yaml